wiggocd/dotfiles/README.md

 All packages are listed assuming acces to the main/extra Arch Linux repos and Arch User Repository.

-Extra utilities that I personally use can be found in `EXTRA`.

 ## Installation

 - Feel free to copy the files manually, where `config` maps to `$XDG_CONFIG_HOME` and `scripts` maps to `$HOME/scripts`, etc...